The following post is from Lauren Rothlisberger of Get Me Geeky:

 This is one of the most common questions.
 Sports are a little tricky.
 If you are local to your sports team your antenna should pick up the games and all major sporting events.
 You can also look at a subscription to the MLB, NHL, or NBA network.
 You can then access these games from your streaming box.

-Last of all let’s look at the savings.
+Last, of all let’s look at the savings.
 This is a really rough estimate, but let’s say you paid about $100 a month for cable/satellite, that comes to $1200 a year.
 If you invested in a streaming box and an antenna that would be about $150 plus $7 a month for something like Netflix, that comes out to $234.
 Obviously, these are some loose numbers, but it is clear you can save money in the long run.
+Visit Infinity Dish interesting guide If you want to find out the comparison between household usage of cable TV and Streaming services in the United States.

 Do you use a traditional cable or only streaming media (or maybe nothing!)?